kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 Like any distributed system, one could simply allow failures and rely on retries until operations eventually succeed.
 However, this reactive approach stands in contrast to the proactive management offered by Node Readiness Gates.
 A proactive system avoids cascading failures, a risk particularly in large-scale workloads like ML training jobs.
 This makes readiness-gates a critical guardrail for ensuring that complex dependencies are met before scheduling begins.

-### Initial Taints without a Central API
+### Initial Taints (Alpha Implementation)

-This approach relies on the `--register-with-taints` flag to apply readiness taints during node startup.
-A controller discovers these taints via a `readiness.k8s.io/` prefix and manages them.
-While simpler, this lacks the flexibility and versioning of a dedicated API.
-Once the bootstrap taints are removed, the readiness requirements are lost.
-Additionally, it introduces operational complexity, requiring every critical DaemonSet to tolerate all potential readiness taints, which is impractical when components are managed by different teams or providers.
+For the Alpha release, this KEP adopts an approach that relies on the Kubelet's `--register-with-taints` flag to apply readiness taints during node startup.
+A controller discovers these taints by looking for the `readiness.k8s.io/` prefix and manages their removal as corresponding `node.status.conditions` become `True`.

+This approach was chosen for Alpha because it is simpler and allows the core concepts of readiness gates to be tested without requiring immediate changes to the Node API.
+However, it has some limitations that will be addressed in future releases:

+*   **Ephemeral Contract**: Once the bootstrap taints are removed, the declarative readiness requirements are lost from the node object.
+This makes it difficult for other components or users to know what gates a node has passed.
+*   **Operational Complexity**: It can create some operational complexity, as every critical DaemonSet that needs to run before a gate is met must be configured to tolerate all potential readiness taints on that node.
+This can be challenging when the components are managed by different teams or providers.

+These limitations provide the motivation for introducing a more formal, declarative API field like `spec.readinessGates` in a future Beta version.

 ### Cluster-Scoped NodeReadinessRule CRD